 We Are Here To Help!

-Take the first steps on your journey to recovery, please fill out the form below:
+Take the first step on your path to eating disorder recovery.
+Please fill out the form below:

 What Causes Binge Eating Disorder?

 Binge eating disorder arises from multiple risk factors including psychiatric, genetic, and social influences.

 Social factors contributing to the development of binge eating disorder include unrealistic presentations of the ideal body in media and culture, and the presentation of weight loss as a positive in the media and “diet industry.”
 Dieting contributes to hunger pangs which can act as ta trigger for the symptoms of binge eating disorder.
 Attitudes about body size from family and ppers can also lead to a disordered body image and binge eating disorder.

 Psychiatric factors contributing to the development of binge eating disorder include anxiety, depression, and obsessive-compulsive disorder.
 The latter may have some relation to binge eating disorder, although the research is not yet clear.
 All of these traits can increase the likelihood of an individual to develop an compulsive attitude about food and eating, leading to binge eating episodes.
 There is no psychiatric medication designed for binge eating disorder specifically, but during eating disorder treatment, psychiatrists may prescribe antidepressants or anti-anxiety medication to alleviate co-occurring disorders.